-Before the energy reform, the electric system in Mexico was a simple scheme with two main stakeholders.
-On one hand we had consumers, and the only other participant was the Federal Electricity Commission (CFE, by its Spanish acronym).
-Although the figures of Independent Power Producers (IPP) and Self-Supply Generators (SSG) were created in 1992, they were dependent on conditions set by the CFE.
+Before the energy reforms in Mexico, the electric system was a simple scheme with two main stakeholders.
+On one hand, we had consumers, and the only other participant was the Federal Electricity Commission (CFE, by its Spanish acronym).
+Although the figures for Independent Power Producers (IPP) and Self-Supply Generators (SSG) were created in 1992, they were dependent on conditions set by the CFE.
 Both figures still remain in the reformed power market.

 PPA Versus Wholesale Market “Spot Price”